apache/airflow/contributing-docs/11_provider_packages.rst

-If you add a new dependency between different providers packages, it will be detected automatically during and pre-commit will generate new entry in ``generated/provider_dependencies.json`` and update ``pyproject.toml`` so that the package extra dependencies are properly handled when package might be installed when breeze is restarted or by your IDE or by running ``pip install -e ".[devel]"``.
+If you add a new dependency between different providers packages, it will be detected automatically during and pre-commit will generate new entry in ``generated/provider_dependencies.json`` and update ``pyproject.toml`` in the new providers so that the package extra dependencies are properly handled when package might be installed when breeze is restarted or by your IDE or by running ``uv sync --extra PROVIDER`` or when you run ``pip install -e "./providers"`` or ``pip install -e "./providers/<PROVIDER>"`` for the new provider structure.

 Chicken-egg providers
 ---------------------